aitorfi/knowledge-base/_software-development/c-programming-language/pointers.md

 ### Pointers and arrays

-In the following example we have two function that recieve a null terminated array of characters, iterate through it and print each character on standard output.
+In the following example we have two function that receive a null terminated array of characters, iterate through it and print each character on standard output.
 In the function *iterate_array* we use an `int` variable as an index to access the elements of the array.
-In the function *iterate_array_arithmetically* we modify the addess stored in the pointer *str* by adding 1 in each iteration, this way we manage to jump to the next element of the array.
+In the function *iterate_array_arithmetically* we modify the address stored in the pointer *str* by adding 1 in each iteration, this way we manage to jump to the next element of the array.

 {: .warning }
 > Note that the way the array is iterated in the function *iterate_array_arithmetically* works only because array elements are sequentially allocated in memory (one after the other, in order).
 However, as we've modified the address of the pointer once the loop is finished the pointer no longer points to the first element of the array so if we wanted to iterate over it again we would have to store the address to the first element before the first iteration.